-Ever wondered that why do cats smell good?
+Ever wondered why cats smell good?
 Well, it could be because of the new body wash you have used lately.
 But we are not talking about that.
-Cats have a pleasant natural odor that enhances their aura.
-Want to know it is possible?
-Here is your answer.

 Why Do Cats Smell Good?